-Rentalcargroup offers a price comparison of all car rental companies in Florence.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Florence.
+Rentalcargroup offers a price comparison of all car rental companies in Florence, Italy.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Florence, Italy.

 Florence Car Hire Comparison | We offer a price comparison of all car hire suppliers in Florence but you choose your car hire based on price, car hire agency and fleet choice.

 Florence is the capital of the region of Tuscany in Italy, with a population of about 366,500.
 The city is considered a cultural, artistic and architectural.